mkljczk/pl-fe/packages/pl-hooks/README.md

 # `pl-hooks`

-> This project should be considered unstable before the 1.0.0 release.
+> This project API should be considered unstable before the 1.0.0 release.
 I will not provide any changelog or information on breaking changes until then.

 ## License